 COVID-19: Frequently Asked Questions for Midwifery Clients

-The COVID-19 pandemic is changing the way care is being provided by midwives, and the College would like to assure you that we will continue to ensure that your safety is prioritized.
+The COVID-19 pandemic is changing the way care is being provided by midwives, and the College continues to ensure that your safety is prioritized.

 We understand that this is a stressful time for everyone and may be particularly stressful for those who are pregnant or caring for a newborn.
-Our focus is to ensure that you and your midwife have access to the most up to date and accurate information during this time.
-We have provided frequently asked questions below to help answer some of your questions and we will continue to update this page when new information becomes available.
+We have provided frequently asked questions below to help answer some of your questions regarding the College’s role during the COVID-19 pandemic.

 How will I be protected during in-person visits and when I am in labour?

 Midwives have the required knowledge, skills and equipment to use infection prevention and control (IPAC) measures while practising.
 They will use their judgment to limit direct contact during in-person visits and will use the recommended personal protective equipment (such as gloves and in some cases, masks, goggles and gowns) in order to protect you and your family.

 Yes, and the College encourages midwives to provide care remotely when it is acceptable to do so.
 You can help by paying close attention to your health and report your findings to your midwife.
 Some questions your midwife may ask you to keep track of are your temperature, the frequency of fetal movements (kicks or rolls) felt within a specific timeframe, or how many times your newborn has fed and passed urine or stool in the past 24 hours.
 There are many ways midwives can assess your overall wellbeing, and that of your newborn, over the phone or by videoconference.